The ISPS Code For Ships – An Essential Quick Guide

 Since the sea is one of the easiest ways to approach an international territory, International Maritime Organisation (IMO) under SOLAS convention chapter XI-2 developed the International Ship and Port Facility Security code – The ISPS code for the safety of ships, ports, seafarers and government agencies.

-The ISPS code was implemented by IMO on July 1st 2004 as a comprehensive set of measurements for international security by prescribing responsibilities to government authority, port authority, shipping companies and seafarers.
+The ISPS code was implemented by IMO on July 1st 2004 as a comprehensive set of measurements for international security by prescribing responsibilities to a government authority, port authority, shipping companies and seafarers.

 Related Read: 10 Ways to Enhance Ship Security

-Main Aim of ISPS code
+Main Aim of ISPS code In Shipping

 The ISPS code mainly looks after the security aspects of the ship, seafarers, ports and port workers, to ensure preventive measures can be taken if a security threat is determined.
-The main aim of International Code for the Security of Ships and of Port Facilities is as follows:
+The main aim of the International Code for the Security of Ships and of Port Facilities (ISPS) is as follows:

 - To monitor the activity of people and cargo operation